-We are now accepting applications for travel team coaches for the 2022-2023 season.
+We are now accepting applications for the 14U A Head Travel Coach position for the 2022-2023 season.
 To apply, use the form link below:

-*Coaches must have all of their required age-specific modules, background check, and safe sport complete and current before they can participate on the ice and be rostered with a team.
+Coaches must have all of their required age-specific modules, background check, and Safe Sport course complete and current before they can participate on the ice and be rostered with a team.
 The exception is for the level clinics, which still have a December 31 deadline.

 On October 23, 2012, Governor Snyder signed into law legislation addressing sports-related concussions and required protocols for certain youth organizations.
 The governor signed two bills to inform students, coaches and parents on how to recognize a concussion.
 Senate Bill 1122 requires the Michigan Department of Community Health to develop both educational materials and a concussion awareness program.
 House Bill 5697 requires that all youth sports coaches, employees and volunteers participate in the concussion awareness program, as well as provide the educational materials to athletes.